 A work injury can cause major disruptions to your life—not only your health, but also to your career, finances, and overall well-being.
 The Iowa workers’ compensation system is designed to compensate you for some of those losses and get you back to work as soon as possible.
 However, worker’s comp also limits the amount of money you can receive from your employer.
 This article explains the types and amounts of benefits that are available through workers’ comp.
-(To get these benefits, you will need to file an Iowa workers’ compensation claim.)

 In Iowa, temporary total disability benefits are paid when an employee needs time off work while being treated for a work injury.
 The first three days of missed work are not paid unless you need more than 14 days off work.

 Benefits for temporary total disability are approximately 80% of your weekly spendable earnings—essentially your after-tax wages (taking into account your exemptions and marital status).
 However, you cannot receive more than a certain amount set by law each year.
 As of July 1, 2016, the maximum weekly benefit is $1,688 per week.